BeyondQuality/beyondquality/research/public_speaking.md

 Bas Dijkstra: With me, it's typically 'if you give me 10 minutes, I'll talk for 10 minutes, if you give me 2 hours, I'll talk for 2 hours'.
 Most of the talk I come up with on the spot, including the bad jokes.
 Of course I do some preparation, mostly with  the slides, but as anyone who has seen my slide deck can tell you, I don't spend a lot of time on them :)

 Marko Rytkonen: Use humor, if possible and fits to your personality/style

+Don't introduce yourself at the start, they've read that in the program, get straight into and at the end say if you want to hear more from me, hear are my socials etc.

 Delivering a presentation is as much about mindset as it is about technique.
 If you believe in your message and care about helping the audience understand it, that intent will shine through.
 Don’t aim for a “perfect” talk; aim for a useful and authentic one.
 In most cases, people won’t remember minor stumbles, but they will remember your attitude and the value they got from your talk.
 After it’s over, congratulate yourself.
 You did something that most people find daunting.

-Every presentation is a learning experience.
+Richard Bradshaw: Every presentation is a learning experience.
 No matter how it went, reflect on what you did well and what you could improve next time.
 I often collect down a couple of notes after a talk (“went too fast on slide X” or “live demo took longer than expected”).
 This helps me adjust for future talks.
 Speaking is a continuous journey.
 Even veterans seek to get better each time.